-Finding Fulfillment in Life
+Finding Fulfillment in Life Through Spiritual Healing

-Spiritual Healing Doesn’t Necessarily Require Religion
+Spiritual Healing Doesn’t Require Religion

 Spirituality is a far bigger, all-encompassing philosophy.
 It’s about the idea of a higher being and feeling connected to others.
 There’s a place for morality, but not a place for judgment.
-It’s about developing on every level and being a stronger, kinder and healthier person as a result.
+It’s about developing on every level and being a stronger, kinder, and healthier person as a result.

-Spirituality May Provide a Support System
+The Role of Spirituality and a Support System in Recovery

 A vital part of recovering from addiction is the support system.
 All patients have their own unique support system.
-Some patients rely on spouses, friends, siblings and parents for their network of support.
+Some patients rely on spouses, friends, siblings, and parents for their network of support.
 Others enlist the help of peers in group counseling, or they might attend weekly sessions with a therapist.

 Giving Control to a Higher Power

 One of the most difficult parts of recovery is giving up control.
-It’s impossible to control the recovery process, stress in life and countless other elements.
-Spiritual development makes it easier to give up control to a higher power.
+It’s impossible to control the recovery process, the stress in life, and countless other elements.
+Spiritual healing makes it easier to give up control to a higher power.
 Giving up control means not feeling guilt or shame.
 Addiction is not a flaw or a choice, and understanding that is key to healing.